Giving & Donations » McDevitt Grant Applications

 Mid-year Report: Report Form

 In 2008, the Diocese announced the receipt of a significant bequest from Robert and Catherine McDevitt.
 They directed the creation of several funds and named the areas/ministries they wished to be supported.
 The McDevitts were specific as to how the income from these funds was to be applied.
 Among other areas, they designated funds to be used for the “purposes, objectives and goals of the HOPE Appeal.”

 In December of 2010, Bishop Cunningham approved a use of these funds in support of Evangelization and Food Bank programs in parishes:

-For Evangelization programs, all parishes of the Diocese of Syracuse that met or exceeded their 2012 HOPE Appeal goal asrecorded in the HOPE Appeal final report are eligible to apply for a McDevitt Grant in support of Evangelization Programs in Youth and/or Family Life.
-Generally speaking all grants are to support creative and innovative approaches to the continuing evangelization of our young peopleand families, and will not exceed $10,000.
-Priority will be given toprograms that can be replicated in other parishes.
+For Evangelization programs, all parishes of the Diocese of Syracuse that met or exceeded their 2013 HOPE Appeal goal as recorded in the HOPE Appeal final report are eligible to apply for a McDevitt Grant in support of Evangelization Programs in Youth and/or Family Life.
+Generally speaking all grants are to support creative and innovative approaches to the continuing evangelization of our young people and families, and will not exceed $10,000.
+Priority will be given to programs that can be replicated in other parishes.

-For Food Pantry/Food Bank programs, all parishes of the Diocese are eligible to apply for a McDevitt Grant in support of parish operated programs.
-Generally speaking, all grants are to support emergency needs and the purchase of food items, and will not exceed $7500.
-Funds are not intended to support capital needs, employee compensation or other overhead costs.
+For Food Pantry programs, all parishes of the Diocese are eligible to apply for a McDevitt Grant in support of parish operated programs.
+Generally speaking, all grants are to support the purchase of food items, and will not exceed $7500.
+Funds are not intended to support capital needs, employee compensation, other overhead costs or non-food items.